Fibrations by plane projective rational quartic curves in characteristic two: Regular but non-smooth plane quartic curves

 \begin{prop} Every function field $F|K$ in Theorem~\ref{2021_05_21_18:40}~\ref{2021_05_21_18:45} is hyperelliptic. \end{prop}

-\begin{proof} Since $z^4 = a_0 + x + a_2 x^2$ and $a_2 \neq 0$ the degree of the extension $F|K(z,y)$ is equal to $1$ or $2$.
+\begin{proof} Since $z^4 = a_0 + x + a_2 x^2$ and $a_2 \neq 0$ the degree of the extension $K(z,y) \su F=K(z,y,x)$ is equal to $1$ or $2$.
 The subfield $K(z,y)$ has genus zero because its generators satisfy the quadratic relation $y^2 = c_0 + z + c_2 z^2$, and so $F \neq K(z,y)$. \end{proof}

-We wish to identify which function fields in Theorems~\ref{2024_02_18_00:35} and~\ref{2021_05_21_18:40} are non-hyperelliptic.
+We wish to identify which function fields in Theorem~\ref{2024_02_18_00:35} and Theorem~\ref{2021_05_21_18:40}, \ref{2021_05_21_18:42} and~\ref{2021_05_21_18:43}, are non-hyperelliptic.
 Unlike our analysis in \cite[Section~4]{HiSt23}, here we have no a priori knowledge of canonical divisors, nor of their global sections.
 However, we can still work with the spaces of holomorphic differentials.